 "Independent Woman of the Year Award" - Women Ahead Awards 2013

-Fraser leads all digital media and animation at Vivomotion to help to tell your story the most effectively.
-Fraser is well connected in the film and animation industries in Scotland.
-He has been involved with Vivomotion since its inception, working on a freelance basis since he graduated from his master's in Animation and Visualisation (as visual effects compositor specialist) in 2013.
+Fraser has been working as a sub-contractor for Vivomotion since 2013 - leading all digital media and animation to help to tell your story the most effectively.
+Fraser is well connected in the film and animation industries in Scotland and graduated from a master's in Animation and Visualisation (as a visual effects compositor specialist) in 2013.
 In 2014, Fraser also carried out an internship position with Vivomotion through the Adopt an Intern scheme.
 In April 2015, he was shortlisted as a finalist in the category of ‘Intern of the Year’ at The Adopt an Intern inaugural awards ceremony for this position.

-Fraser is also an award-winning filmmaker and continues to direct and produce films and works on many film and video productions, including the Golden Globes and BAFTA nominated television drama Outlander (Sony Pictures).
-Fraser's work was also recognised at BAFTA Scotland in 2017 - winning the Short Film award for the film in which he held the position of visual effects supervisor and lead.
+Fraser is also an award-winning filmmaker who writes and directs films as well as working in the visual effects department on many film, television and video productions - including the Golden Globes and BAFTA nominated television drama Outlander (Sony Pictures).
+Fraser's work was also recognised at BAFTA Scotland in 2017 - winning the Short Film award for the film in which he held the position of visual effects supervisor and lead - producing around 90 shots for the production.

-Fraser is very enthusiastic about the mission of Vivomotion and enjoys bringing scientific concepts to life with high quality production in mind.
+Fraser is very enthusiastic about the mission of Vivomotion and enjoys bringing scientific concepts to life with high quality production and storytelling in mind.

 You can find at more about Fraser at his website: www.frasermurdoch.co.uk